knipec/Website/README.md

 Make all changes in the `source` branch.
 When you are ready to publish to the live site:

-1. Run
+1. Stage your changes and check what you're about to commit:
     ```sh
     git add --all .
     git status
     ```
-    to stage your changes and check what you're about to commit.

-2. If that looks good, run
+2. If that looks good, commit your changes:
     ```sh
     git commit -m "..."
     ```
-    to commit your changes.

-3. Run the `push` script in the main directory to upload to Github and push to the live site.
+3. And finally push changes to Github and the live site:
+    ```sh
+    ./push
+    ```